 I am always wondering about the term “superimposed seam”.
 I couldn’t find a clear definition of it.
-To me, all seams are superimposed because in seams, one piece of fabric placed over another and then stitching is done.
+To me, all seams are superimposed because, in seams, one piece of fabric is placed over another, and then stitching is done.
 So I don’t see the necessity to use this term – let’s leave it to textile engineers.

 A welt seam starts out with the basic seam from above.
 Rather than press the seam allowances open, however, you will press both of them to the same side.
 Then, flip the fabric over and make a stitch down the length so that all three layers of fabric are stitched together.